balikasg/balikasg.github.io/_pages/about.md

 ## Welcome to my personal website!!

 I am Georgios Balikas :-)
-Currently, I am working as a Sr. Data Scientist for Salesforce in Grenoble, France.
+Currently, I am the Chief scientist in Kelkoo Group, based in Grenoble, France!

 The website aims to serve mostly as a blog, where I share things I find interesting.
 These are in the intersection of academia and industry about data science and NLP.

 ## My research interests
+- Optimization
+- Marketing Mix Modeling
 - Natural Language Processing
-- Distributed Representations
-- Language Modelling
+- Large Language Models
 - Neural Networks and Deep Learning
-- Topic Modelling
-- Sentiment Analysis
 - Machine learning and Information Retrieval applications such as: Classification, Clustering and Summarization